plumier/plumier/docs/Fundamentals.md

 GET /animals/get?id=123
 ```

-Default http method used is `GET`, the methods parameters by default bound with the request query.
-This behavior can be change using the `@route` decorator.
+Default http method used is `GET`, the controller name `AnimalsController` generated into `animals` note that the `Controller` word is removed.
+Method name kept intact `get`.
+Methods parameter `id` bound with the request query `id`.

+Furthermore this behavior can be customized using the `@route` decorator.

 ```typescript
 import {route} from "plumier"